RS-001-02/RM-805-Dr.Yang/README.md

 In this project, we need to propose a model of image dimensionality reduction algorithm that can achieve good performance in the field of image classification.

 ### PRECORE
-- Python Basics and Common Packages；
+- Python Basics and Common Packages;
-- Basics of Calculus, Linear Algebra, Probability and Statistics；
+- Basics of Calculus, Linear Algebra, Probability and Statistics;
-- Basics of Machine Learning；
+- Basics of Machine Learning;
-- Basics of Computer Vision
+- Basics of Computer Vision;

 ### INNOVATION
 The combination of state-of-the-art deep learning models and signal processing techniques to the create a new algorithm of image dimensionality reduction.